Portable swimming pool safety

 Make It Safe

 Royal Life Saving and consumer affairs agencies across Australia have developed the Make It Safe campaign to help you be aware of the dangers and follow some simple safety steps, like active supervision of kids in and around portable pools.
-Two fact sheets have been developed to help consumers be aware of the dangers and enjoy their pools safely:
+Two portable pool safety fact sheets have been developed to help consumers be aware of the dangers and enjoy their pools safely.

 The Consumer Goods (Portable Swimming Pools) Safety Standard 2013 covers the labelling requirements for portable pools to alert consumers of the drowning hazard and pool fencing laws.